Bernkastel-Kues

-Bernkastel-Kues ([ˌbɛʁnkastl̩ˈkuːs]) is a town on the Middle Moselle in the Bernkastel-Wittlich district in Rhineland-Palatinate, Germany.
-It is a well-known winegrowing centre.
-The town is a state-recognized health resort (Erholungsort), seat of the Verbandsgemeinde of Bernkastel-Kues and birthplace of one of the most famous German polymaths, the mediaeval churchman and philosopher Nikolaus von Kues (Cusanus).
+Bernkastel-Kues ([ˌbɛʁnkastl̩ˈkuːs]) is a town on the Middle Mosel in the Bernkastel-Wittlich district in Rhineland-Palatinate, Germany.
+It is well-known for its winegrowing.
+The town is a state-recognized health resort (Erholungsort), seat of the Verbandsgemeinde of Bernkastel-Kues and birthplace of one of the most famous German polymaths, the medieval churchman and philosopher Nikolaus von Kues (Cusanus).

 Geography

 Location

-Bernkastel-Kues lies in the Moselle valley, roughly 50 km from Trier.
-The greatest elevation is the Olymp (415 m above sea level), and the lowest point (107 m above sea level) lies on the Moselle's banks.
+Bernkastel-Kues lies in the Mosel valley, roughly 50 km from Trier.
+The greatest elevation is the Olymp (415 m above sea level), and the lowest point (107 m above sea level) lies on the Mosel's banks.
 The municipal area totals 23 657 101 m2, of which 7 815 899 m2 is used for agriculture, thereby making Bernkastel-Kues one of the Middle Moselle's biggest towns by land area.

 Neighbouring municipalities

 Clockwise from the north, these are Graach, Longkamp, Monzelfeld, Veldenz, Mülheim, Lieser, Maring-Noviand, Platten and Zeltingen-Rachtig.